Ricks-Lab/gpu-utils/README.md

 * Improved Icon file management.
 * Improved compute status logic.
 Add *Unknown* status for when *clinfo* is not available.
+* Do not display invalid energy reading in plot.
+* Resolved linter issues.

 ## Development Plans